nandac/letterloom/docs/manual.typ

 - `salutation: str`

-  The salutation of the letter sent in as a string.
+  The salutation of the letter.

   Example:
   ```typ